 How much does it cost?

-Prior to the GDPR coming into force and replacing the Data Protection Act there was a £10 statutory fee payable to whomever you made your request to.
+Prior to the GDPR and the Data Protection Act 2018 there was a £10 statutory fee payable to whomever you made your request to.
 That fee has now been scrapped, and all subject access requests are free.
 Only if further copies of the same data are requested can the organisation charge a reasonable administrative fee.

 Can I ask for someone else’s data?